-HeatHack is a group of volunteers working on an interesting question: how can we make the UK’s community spaces comfortable on less energy use?
+HeatHack is a programme that aims to make the UK’s community spaces more comfortable on less energy use.
 Churches, halls, and community centres are difficult to move to Net Zero – but many groups, from children’s nurseries to dementia care, rely on them.
 They are some of the hardest buildings to manage because they are usually traditionally built, often listed, and almost never designed to modern heating requirements.

 Over the years, we have developed techniques for

-• diagnosing heating system faults, including problems with the choice of end user controls
+- diagnosing heating system faults and inefficiencies, including problems with the choice of end user controls

 Our work empowers the volunteers who manage community buildings to have the right conversations with the professionals they engage, leading to better building outcomes.